expo/expo/docs/versions/unversioned/react-native/viewpagerandroid.md

 * idle, meaning there is no interaction with the page scroller happening at the time
 * dragging, meaning there is currently an interaction with the page scroller
-* settling, meaning that there was an interaction with the page scroller, and the page scroller is now finishing it's closing or opening animation
+* settling, meaning that there was an interaction with the page scroller, and the page scroller is now finishing its closing or opening animation

 | Type     | Required |
 | -------- | -------- |